kaisenlinux/manpages-dev/category/SystemSecurity/Htop.md

        T    Sort by time (top compatibility key).

        F    "Follow" process: if the sort order causes the currently selected process to move in the list, make the selection bar follow it.
-This is useful for mon‐ itoring a process: this way, you can keep a process always visible on screen.
+This is useful for monitoring a process: this way, you can keep a process always visible on screen.
 When a movement key is used, "follow" loses effect.

        K    Hide kernel threads: prevent the threads belonging the kernel to be displayed in the process list.
 (This is a toggle key.)

        H    Hide  user  threads:  on systems that represent them differently than ordinary processes (such as recent NPTL-based systems), this can hide threads from userspace processes in the process list.
 (This is a toggle key.)

        p    Show full paths to running programs, where applicable.
 (This is a toggle key.)